Discover some amazing benefits of jumping rope and why you should add it to your fitness routine.

 1. It helps burn calories.

-Since lots of muscles are being used at the same time, jumping rope is one of the few activities that provide benefits of a full-body workout in less than 15 minutes.
+Since lots of muscles are being used simultaneously, jumping rope is one of the few activities that provide the benefits of a full-body workout in less than 15 minutes.

 2. It increases bone density.

 “The longer you wait, the more the jump rope becomes a big steel cable.” – Susan Messing

 Aside from incorporating food with high calcium content in your diet, one of the benefits of jumping rope is increased bone density.

 Regardless of your age, jumping about 10 times twice a day provides greater bone-building benefits than running, confirms a study by the American Journal of Health Promotion.